erdavids/Applitools-Hackathon-2019/README.md

 - **Applitools creates a common ground for Quality Engineers, Software Developers, and Business Owners.** While it can be hard communicating the details of unfamiliar frameworks, Applitools lets you visually point out the issues and quickly identify solutions.

+## This Submission

+I've done my best to create well written tests to the specifications of the contest.
+My project contains two directories with two differing test suites.

+- **Traditional**: This suite uses only Cypress to test the demo application provided by Applitools.
+Cypress is an amazing tool, but the application is designed to highlight some of the pitfalls of relying on one tool.

+- **Applitools**: This suite also uses Cypress but in more of a navigational capacity.
+Although I could have added the code to utilize Applitools while preserving the Cypress, they are designed for this project to only rely on visual validation.

+I've included more documentation on each of these approaches inside their respective directories.